whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

 *** Onboarding ***
+  - [] Add verification to handle confirmation in API.
+  - [] Add change email command / link.
+  + Done
+  - [x] Thank you for confirming your email.
-  - [] Make auth0 emails match the formatting & tone of the print order emails.
+  - [x] Make auth0 emails match the formatting & tone of the print order emails.
-    - [] Welcome and please verify email.
+    - [x] Welcome and please verify email.
-      - [] Where is the user directed to after clicking the verify link?
+      - [x] Where is the user directed to after clicking the verify link?
             (What are the possibilities here?)
-    - [] Thank you for confirming your email.
-  - [] Help the user through the process of making their profile...

 *** BakTok ***
   - [] Make the audio scrubbable.